erendemirel/garde/docs/API_INTEGRATION_GUIDE.md

 - The permissions and groups systems are optional and can be disabled
 - Permissions are individual access rights
 - Groups are for easier organization of admins - the users they are responsible of
-- Admins can only manage users within their groups, except for when adding those users to their group for the first time, in this case groups doesn't matter, meaning if an admin wants to manage a user, they first need to add the user to their own group
+- Admins can ONLY manage users who share at least one group with them (no exceptions)
+- Only superusers can assign initial groups to users who have no groups yet
 - Superusers have access to all groups and permissions

 #### B. Permissions